Reading Time: 7 minutes

 Hydration is always important in supporting a healthy body.
 It’s even more so if you're still breastfeeding.
 Ensure that you're getting enough water to support your daily needs.
 Don’t forget that you’ll need more for when you're exercising.

 We know it can be hard to find time to rest with a new baby.
 At the same time, this is especially important.
 The body needs time to recover, not just from exercising but also from the regular daily stress of being a new mom.

 Just as each pregnancy is different, so is each mother's weight loss and fitness journey.
 Some moms are fit before getting pregnant.
 For other moms, having a baby may be the first thing that inspired them to get fit.
 Focus only on your fitness level, your body, and your goals.

 Navigating postpartum fitness can be a tough process, but the health benefits are worth it.
 Take it slow and keep your goals in mind.

-If you enjoy working with new moms, considering expanding your skills to include the whole family with the ISSA Youth Fitness Certification.
-With this certification you’ll learn how to tailor a fitness plan to the unique needs of kids and teens as they grow physically and mentally.
+If you enjoy working with new moms, consider expanding your skills to include the whole family with the ISSA Youth Fitness Certification.
+With this certification, you'll learn how to tailor a fitness plan to the unique needs of kids and teens as they grow physically and mentally.